 Related Reading: Sandboarding Michigan: Silver Lake Sand Dunes

-Sand boarding itself is a fairly easy sport to pick up.
-I’ve attempted dry slope snowboarding in the past and wasn’t great, but I found sand boarding quite easy.
-The boards are smaller and you need to wax them every couple of runs to make them go faster.
+Sandboarding itself is a fairly easy sport to pick up.
+I’ve attempted dry slope snowboarding in the past and wasn’t great, but I found sandboarding quite easy.
+The boards are smaller and you need to wax them every couple of runs to make them go faster, if you don’t the board literally won’t move!
 As scary as it may first seem, the steeper, bigger dunes are easier than the smaller ones.
 It’s hard to get moving on the flat and you need the REALLY soft sand of the bigger dunes to give you the momentum.

-Lancelin Sand Dunes are free to visit and are accessible 24 hours a day, 7 days a week, all year round.
+Lancelin Sand Dunes are free to visit and are ‘open’ from 8am to 7pm, 7 days a week, all year round.

 Lancelin is also popular for it’s water sports, especially wind surfing.
 The town is small but has everything you could need; camp sites, hostels, little hotels, a couple of petrol stations, supermarkets, restaurants and a few shops.
 Rather than feeling like a holiday town, it has more of a weekend/summer escape/2nd home feel, for people that may work or commute into Perth.
 I stayed at Lancelin Lodge, this is actually a hostel but over Easter weekend a lot of the campsites had a minimum night stay.
 The hostel let as park up on their grounds (for $15) and use their toilet and kitchen facilities.